akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/GPO-Drive-Mapping/README.md

 ### 6. Link GPO to Domain

-The GPO was linked to:
+I linked the GPO to:

 bpurple.com